WeersmaLabIBD/SingleCell/Single_cell_seq_analysis.md

 Cluster with epitopic CD8+ cells and epitopic CD8- cells separately, and cluster with tissue of origin.
 Assign cell types to clusters based on cell type marker genes known from literature.
 Make consensus clustering of epitopic marker clustering and tissue of origin clustering per cell.

-Add consensus cell type names to metadata (see above)
+Add consensus cell type names to metadata, and attach to seurat file (see above)

 **DE analysis using MAST**
 ---
-with genes >1% expressed in dataset; set 'only.pos=F' to obtain both up- and downregulated genes
+with genes >1% expressed in dataset; set 'only.pos=F' to obtain both up- and downregulated genes.
+Use SetAllIdent() to change DE parameters to for example "tissue"
 ```
 seuratfile<-SetAllIdent(seuratfile, "eight_cell_types")
 allcells_DE_markers = FindAllMarkers(seuratfile, min.pct = 0.01, only.pos = T, test.use = "MAST")